yanick/blog_entries/typescript-recast/README.md

 But that's just plain ludicrous.

-There is actually a third option, which is a little bit cheating...
+There is actually a third option, which is a little bit of... let's call it lateral thinking.
 We could use the way promises can be chained to cut on the silliness:

 ```
 const dux = await Promise.resolve({})